FAQ

 Safety is our top priority.
 We believe that through increasing the safety standards of this work, we will make it more accessible to those who need it most.
 Safety is centered on:

 1. Your physical safety: Our retreat locations are secure and we have easy access to medical care/services if needed.
 (At our Jamaica retreats, there is a nurse present during all ceremonies with an on-call doctor standing by.
 At our Netherlands retreats, public emergency services are quickly and easily accessible.)
-We know the source of all of our psilocybin/truffles, which are tested prior to each retreat.
+We procure (and test) our mushrooms/truffles directly from trusted sources.

 2. Your psychological safety: Education, preparation, intention setting, a feeling of safety and comfort, and proper integration are key.
 We pay special attention to your psychological safety and emotional wellbeing before, during and after the retreat.